shaziya12/create-read-update-delete-angular8/README.md

 -Stackblitz
 -angular material
 ## How to use
-Before Rrnning this project install the below npm packages
+Before Running this project install the below npm packages

 #### Installation
 `npm install -g @angular/cli`